wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OCSEgressQuickStart.md

    }]
    ```

-2. Type the URL of your OCS OMF endpoint into the "Endpoint": value in the preceding JSON file.
+2. Modify the **Endpoint** parameter to be the URL of your OCS OMF endpoint.
-3. Type a ClientId and ClientSecret that can write data to your OCS tenant and namespace in the "ClientId": and "ClientSecret": values in the preceding JSON file.
+3. Modify the **ClientId** and **ClientSecret** parameters with the authentication information to connect to your OCS OMF endpoint.

-    **Note:** If required, use the StreamPrefix and TypePrefix to ensure uniqueness on the destination system.
-If a StreamPrefix is specified, it is used to create a unique stream id on OCS.
+    **Note:** If required, use the **StreamPrefix** and **TypePrefix** parameters to ensure uniqueness on the destination system.
+If a StreamPrefix is specified, it is used to create a unique stream ID on OCS.
 This configuration is set up to send all stream data to OCS.
-If you want to only send specific streams, edit the EgressFilter value.
+To only send specific streams, edit the **EgressFilter** parameter.
 For examples of more advanced scenarios, see [Data egress configuration](xref:egress).

-4. Save the JSON file with the name PeriodicEgressEndpoints.json to any directory on the device with Edge Data Store installed.
+4. Save the JSON file with the name _PeriodicEgressEndpoints.json_ to any directory on the device where Edge Data Store is installed.
-5. To configure the Edge Storage component to send data to OCS, run the following curl script from the directory where you saved the file.
+5. To configure the Edge Storage component to send data to OCS, run the following curl script from the directory where the JSON file is located.

     ```bash
     curl -i -d "@PeriodicEgressEndpoints.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/storage/PeriodicEgressEndpoints/
     ```

-   When this command completes successfully, data will start being egressed to OCS.
+   When this command completes successfully, data egress to OCS begins.